teambit/docs/docs/getting-started/document.md

 The documentation template provided by the React environment can be customized in two ways:

 1. Using its API for ad-hoc modifications.
 This is done to add custom components or to override a section in a specific component documentation.
-2. Creating a new React environment by extending the React environment currently in use, and overriding its documentation template (advanced).
+2. Creating a new React environment by extending the React environment currently in use, and overriding its documentation template.

 This tutorial will only cover using the docs API for ad-hoc modifications.
 To learn how to extend and override the documentation template, [see here](docs/react/overview).